medilocus/graphic_videos/docs/keyframes.md

 Linear interpolation, for example, is moving at the exact same speed the whole time.
 The `graphics` module supports a few types of interpolation, stated below.

-The documentation below for different types of interpolation are written based on this setup:
+The documentation below for different types of interpolation is written based on this setup:

 ``` python
 import graphics